AA/PPS 02.01.01 - Academic Credit Courses

 7 – doctoral – doctoral coursework that prepares students to critically evaluate evidence, conduct original scholarly research, and qualify for professional practice.

 The second digit will indicate the number of semester credit hours the course carries.
-The last two digits will usually indicate the sequencing of the course in the curriculum.
+The last two digits typically indicate the sequencing of the course within the curriculum.

 Prerequisites and Co-requisites – courses that are required to be completed before enrollment in a subsequent course or concurrently with another course that prepares the student for successful completion.
 Prerequisites include specific courses, minimum grades, minimum grade point averages, course credits, test scores, and allowed concurrent enrollments.

-Repeatability – courses that are repeatable for credit in a degree or certificate program that allow for all earned grades and credit hours to be included in the grade point calculation and in hours toward graduation requirements.
+Repeatability – courses that are repeatable for credit in a degree or certificate program allow for all earned grades and credit hours to be included in the grade point calculation and in hours toward graduation requirements.
 The definition of repeatable for credit courses includes the course credit hours and the number of allowed repeats (e.g., a three-credit-hour course that is repeatable for credit two times will result in maximum credit hours of nine) or other restrictions for repeatability (e.g., repeatable with a different emphasis or by approval from the instructor or the department chair, program director, or school director).
-See Section 02.19 for the federal Financial Aid definition of “retaking coursework.”
+See Section 02.18 for the federal Financial Aid definition of retaking coursework.

-Restrictions – requirements that restrict registration on the basis of a student’s campus, student classification, cohort, college, degree, department or school, student level, major, or program.
+Restrictions – requirements that restrict registration based on a student’s campus, student classification, cohort, college, degree, department or school, student level, major, or program.

-Retaking Coursework – a course that is exempted from the calculation of financial aid, found in federal rules 34 CFR Section 668.2, and allows students to enroll on a continuing basis, but with different content in each enrollment (see Section 02.17 for the academic credit definition of course “repeatability”).
+Retaking Coursework – a course that is exempted from the calculation of financial aid, found in federal rules 34 CFR Section 668.2, and allows students to enroll continuingly, but with different content in each enrollment (see Section 02.16 for the academic credit definition of course repeatability).

 Subject or Prefix – the subject abbreviation of each course.

-Title – Course titles should be descriptive, yet succinct.
+Title – Course titles should be descriptive, discipline-appropriate, ideologically neutral, academically professional, and student accessible.
 The course forms will include two titles: the long title that appears in the online catalogs and the abbreviated title that appears on a student’s transcript.

 Writing Intensive – undergraduate courses for which at least 65 percent of the grade must be based on written exams or assignments, and at least one assignment must be 500 words or more in length.
 Writing intensive is a designation intended to address the writing policy for undergraduate degree programs.
 The writing intensive designation is not applicable for graduate courses.